CleanroomMC/cleanroom-website/docs/groovy-script/mods/immersiveengineering/mixer.md

 Don't know what a builder is?
 Check [the builder info page](../../../groovy/builder.md) out.

-:::::::::: details ABSTRACT mods.immersiveengineering.mixer.recipeBuilder() {open}
+:::::::::: details mods.immersiveengineering.mixer.recipeBuilder() {open id="abstract"}
 - `IngredientList<IIngredient>`.
 Sets the item inputs of the recipe.
 Requires greater than or equal to 1 and less than or equal to Integer.MAX_VALUE.

     ```groovy:no-line-numbers